Government

 To date, all governments have been based on coalitions of several parties, since no party has received enough Knesset seats to be able to form a government by itself.

-The absolute independence of the judiciary is guaranteed by law.
+The absolute independence of the judiciary was once guaranteed by law.
 Judges are appointed by the president, upon recommendation of a special nominations committee, comprised of supreme court judges, members of the bar and public figures.
 Judges' appointments are for life, with a mandatory retirement age at 70.

 Magistrates' and district courts exercise jurisdiction in civil and criminal cases, while juvenile, traffic, military, labor and municipal appeal courts each deal with matters coming under their competence.
 There is no trial by jury in Israel.